Explore the Agenda

 Independent Cell & Gene Therapy CMC Expert, Independent Expert

-• Clarifying what “cell-free” production really entails and how it differs from enzymatic or synthetic methods
+• Clarifying what “cell-free” production really entails

 • Comparing structural and impurity profiles across different DNA production approaches